 - 2 kiwis cut into small pieces.

-- Ice in cubes approx. 2 cups for each glass.
+- Ice cubes approx. 2 cups per glass.

 - Condensed milk.